antononcube/Raku-LLM-Functions/README.md

 $chat.eval('Ok.
 What are the second and third most transparent gems?');
 ```
 ```
-# The second most transparent gem is typically considered to be sapphire, while the third most transparent gem is usually emerald.
+# The second most transparent gem is spinel, and the third most transparent gem is sapphire.
 ```

 Here are the prompt(s) and all messages of the chat object: